steveukx/robust/README.md

 -----------------

-The script that robust runs will be passed the command line arguments that were given to robust, to change the arguments add an `args` attribute to the configuration JSON, or supply as many arguments as required using the `-args` command line option.
+The script that robust runs will be passed the command line arguments that were given to robust, to change the arguments add an `args` attribute to the configuration JSON (eg: `"args": ["-first", "first value"]`), or supply as many arguments as required using the `-args` command line option.
 For example:

-    robust -args first -args "second option"
+    robust -args "-first" -args "first value"

 Each instance of your script will receive the same arguments which will be available as usual as `process.argv`.